Clean and Organize Messy Data Using Excel's Text to Columns Feature

 Step 1: Select Your Data

-Click the column that contains the data you want to split.
+Highlight the column that contains the text you want to split.

 Step 3: Choose a Split Method

-Delimited: Select this when your text is separated by commas, spaces, tabs, or custom characters
+- Delimited: Select this option if your text is separated by commas, spaces, tabs, or any special character.

-Fixed width: Choose this when each field has the same number of characters
+- Fixed Width: Choose this if each field has a set number of characters.

 Step 4: Set the Delimiters